MONDAY – FRIDAY

 (Ofsted, June 2013)

-The school's library has never been so popular and this term we received a £3,000 grant which was spent on CGP revision guides and books to support pupils with English as an additional language.
-We are pleased to be hosting a Spelling Bee with Year 7 pupils this term, where pupils will be put into teams and tested on a number of challenging words in order to be named Spelling Bee Champions of St Thomas More.
+The school's library has never been so popular and we received a £3,000 grant which was spent on CGP revision guides and books to support pupils with English as an additional language.
+We are pleased to host an annual Spelling Bee where pupils are put into teams and tested on a number of challenging words in order to be named Spelling Bee Champions of St Thomas More.
 Weekly literacy interventions, which take place during lunchtimes and Saturday mornings, are now at full capacity and are proving to be a successful way of supporting pupils who need additional help with their reading and writing.

 For more information about the curriculum on offer at the school, please contact firstname.lastname@example.org.